Nanuet Town Centre: 2020s

 On November 18, 2020, Stop & Shop announced they would relocate from their current Nanuet location on South Middletown Road to the former Fairway Market Space.
 The location opened on August 6, 2021.

 The former Sears store became a Depo House furniture store in 2022.
 Buffalo Wild Wings replaced the former Zinburger location and opened on September 8, 2022.
 Also, a new Mexican restaurant known as Sombrero Tacoria replaced the former Qdoba in late 2022.
 A new coffee shop known as Roast'd replaced Starbucks.

 The Regal Cinemas location was supposed to close in January 2023 due to the company’s financial struggles, but thanks to an online petition signed by local residents, the theater remains open.

-As of January 2025, Simon sold off the mall property to Alexander Property Holdings and it remains unclear whether the mall will remain as an outdoor shopping center.
+In January 2025, Simon sold off the mall property to Alexander Property Holdings LLC in New City, New York.

-On August 29, 2025, it was announced that this At Home location would be added to the list of closures as part of the company's Chapter 11 bankruptcy, which was filed in June.
-The store will close in October 2025.
+On August 29, 2025, it was announced that the At Home location would be added to the list of closures as part of the company's Chapter 11 bankruptcy, which was filed in June, 2025.
+The store closed in October.

+In November, 2025, Popeyes opened up as a "pad site" across from the Stop and Shop.

+The new mall owners plan to redevelop the former Sears site including the former automotive center into luxury housing and bring additional "pad sites" for retail and dining with an unannounced date of start.